JinyuanSun/progen2_trainings/README.md

         csv_file.write(f'{record.id},{sequence}\n')
 ```

-This script reads each sequence from a FASTA file named `ABH.fasta` and writes the sequences into a CSV file named `ABH.csv`, following the specified CSV structure.
+This script reads each sequence from a FASTA file named `mgy_clusters.fa` and writes the sequences into a CSV file named `mgy_clusters.fa.csv`, following the specified CSV structure.